Z-Kotliner/Python-JS-AI-documented-CLI-Task-Manager/README.md

 # CLI Task Manager — Documentation

-This project was done to demonstrate and apply the use of AI-assisted coding for code generation, code completion and code documentation.
+This project was created to demonstrate and apply the use of AI-assisted coding techniques for code generation, code completion and code documentation.
+It was done as part of the fulfilment of the Hyperskill course [AI Tools for Developers: Master Code Generation & Automation](https://hyperskill.org/projects/498) .
-GitHub Copilot was used for part of the code writing, especially for JSON file handling and Documentation generation.
+GitHub Copilot was used for portion of the code, particularly for JSON file handling and Documentation generation.
 It was also used to port the code from Python to JavaScript.
-The part of this file below was also generated with the help of GitHub Copilot.
+The section below was also generated with the help of GitHub Copilot.

 ---